 Donna Downey serves as Treasurer of FCC, a position she has held for a number of years during her long membership here.
 Donna received her accounting degree from MSU in 1976 and returned to Meridian to build a business as a CPA in public practice.
 Upon returning, she again immersed herself in FCC church life, joining the choir, becoming Assistant Treasurer, and later becoming one of the first women elders of the church.
 Donna enjoys riding horses and motorcycles, photography, and traveling.
 She and her husband, Charles, also enjoy farm life in Causeyville, along with their two fur babies, Rusty and Spencer (Austrian Shepherds).

 Beth Vick is Administrative Assistant to the Pastor and Secretary of FCC.
-Beth came to FCC in 2016 after retirement from Bellsouth Telephone Company and after working in several other jobs in the community.
+Beth came to FCC in 2016 after retirement from BellSouth Telephone Company and after working in several other jobs in the community.
 She is a native of Meridian, a mother of two grown children and a grandmother of three.
-She is a longtime member of Northcrest Baptist Church.
-Beth enjoys all sports, especially baseball and softball, but any sports that her grandchildren are involved in.
-She loves spending time with her family, and she is an avid Alabama football fan.
+She attends Collinsville First Baptist Church.
+Beth enjoys all sports, especially baseball and softball, but any sports that her grandchildren play.
+She loves spending time with her family, and she is an avid Alabama football and softball fan.

 With Bachelor and Master degrees in Organ Performance from “Gheorghe Dima” Music Academy, Romania, and an Artist Diploma from Townsend School of Music, Mercer University, GA, Teodora Mitze-Cîrciumaru perfected her instrumental skills by taking part in organ and harpsichord masterclasses in Romania, Germany, Holland and the US.
 In 2006 she earned one semester “Erasmus” organ scholarship at “Hochschule fur Kunste Musik”, Bremen, Germany.
 Since 2008 she has been a member of many orchestras and ensembles around the world.
 Together with these ensembles and as an organ, piano, and harpsichord soloist she has performed over 500 concerts in Romania, Austria, Holland, Hungary, Germany, and USA.
 She has been organist at FCC since July 29, 2018.